ivanprytula/dot-shell-config-files/README.md

 truncate --size 0 hello.txt
 ```

-## Commands That Will Change The Way You Use Linux Forever

 1. `cd -` : back to the last directory we've been to.
 2. `ctrl+l`: clear screen
 3. `reset`: clear on steroids - resets terminal session